daos-stack/daos/docs/user/container.md

 support of inline dedup.

-When dedup is enabled, each DAOS server maintains a per-pool table indexing extents by their hash (i.e. checksum).
+When dedup is enabled, each DAOS server maintains a per-pool table indexing extents by their hash (i.e., checksum).
 Any new I/Os bigger than the deduplication threshold will thus be looked up in this table to find out whether an existing extent with the same signature has already been stored.
 If an extent is found, then two options are provided:

-- Transferring the data from the client to the server and doing a memory compare (i.e. memcmp) of the two extents to verify that they are indeed identical.
+- Transferring the data from the client to the server and doing a memory compare (i.e., memcmp) of the two extents to verify that they are indeed identical.
 - Trusting the hash function and skipping the data transfer.
-To minimize issue with hash collision, a cryptographic hash function (i.e. SHA256) is used in this case.
+To minimize issue with hash collision, a cryptographic hash function (i.e., SHA256) is used in this case.
 The benefit of this approarch is that the data to be written does not need to be transferred to the server.
 Data processing is thus greatly accelerated.